mikemccabe210/stabilizing_neural_operators/README.md

 This repository contains the code for reproducing section 3.1 and 5.1 from our paper.
 The main repository contains the code for 5.1.
-3.1 is contained in the ns_experiments folder. **The code for 5.1 is a bit messy due to being cut out from a larger repo.
-Due to the simplicity of the 3.1 task, the code there is likely easier to parse for getting a better understanding of our approach.**
+3.1 is contained in the ns_experiments folder. **The code for 5.1 is a very messy due to being cut out from a larger multi-project repo.
+3.1 is cut from a separate repo for this specific task, the code there is likely easier to parse for getting a better understanding of our approach.**

 ## Data